burgues0/burgues0/README.md

 #### PT-BR
 # Olá!
 Bem vindo ao meu perfil! 👋😄
+Meu nome é Victor, e sou um estudante de TI no CEFET/RJ.

 #### EN-US
 # Hello there!
 Welcome to my profile! 👋😄
+My name is Victor, and I'm an IT student at CEFET/RJ.

 ## Habilidades e Competências // Skills and Proficiencies